filestack/transformations-ui-ios/README.md

 ### Using Standard or Premium Modules

-A newly instantiated `TransformationsUI` object is configured to use standard modules by default.
+A newly instantiated `TransformationsUI` object is configured to use **Standard Modules** by default.

-In order to use premium modules instead, first make sure you have downloaded and installed the binary release of `TransformationsUI` into your project as explained above, and then follow these steps:
+In order to use **Premium Modules** instead, first make sure you have downloaded and installed the binary release of `TransformationsUI` into your project as explained above, and then follow these steps:

 1. Import `TransformationsUIShared` and `TransformationsUIPremiumAddOns`

     ```swift
     import TransformationsUI
-    import TransformationsUIShared // newly added
+    import TransformationsUIShared /* newly added */
-    import TransformationsUIPremiumAddOns // newly added
+    import TransformationsUIPremiumAddOns /* newly added */
     ```

-2. Get your Filestack API key ready, you will need for next step.
+2. Get your **Filestack API key** ready, you will need it for next step.

 3. Instantiate `TransformationsUI` using a custom `Config` object